Home > For Authors > Submission Guidelines

 6. List of previously unpublished images provided by contributors to the chapter.

-• Each figure legend should include a description and a complete credit line (see Permissions and Courtesies section).
-If you also include titles for some figures, include titles for all figures.
+Each figure legend should include a description and a complete credit line (see Permissions and Courtesies section).
+Include titles for all figures.

 Bibliographic Style